Filmmakers4Future/Website-Content/greenfilmmaking.md

 Pagename: Things productions can easily do
+Pageinfo: Often even saving some money on the way
 Date: 20.04.2020
-Description: Often even saving some money on the way
+Description: Tips on producing green movies and links to further resources.
 HiddenFromArchive: true
 HiddenFromAuthor: true
 HiddenFromCategory: true